rexiah23/task-manager/README.md

 > Project by [Lewis Lee](https://github.com/rexiah23)

 ## Features
-* Users can add their own custom task lists and indivdual tasks.
+* Users can add their own custom lists and tasks.
-* Users can easily drag and drop tasks and lists to change their order.
+* Users can easily drag and drop lists or tasks to change their order.
-* Users can delete task lists or individual tasks when they are no longer needed.
+* Users can delete lists or tasks when they are no longer needed.
-* Users can edit task list titles.
+* Users can edit list titles.
-* Users can selected custom backgrounds.
+* Users can select custom backgrounds.

 ## Back End: